-Factors that impact upon the health, well-being and development may include:

-adverse circumstances or trauma before or during birth; attachment; autistic spectrum condition; family circumstances; harm or abuse; injury; additional learning needs; medical conditions (chronic or acute); mental health; (including self-harming and anorexia) physical disability; physical ill health; placement disruption; poverty; profound or complex needs; sensory needs; stability; social deprivation; substance misuse.
+Factors that impact upon the health, well-being and development may include: adverse circumstances or trauma before or during birth; attachment; autistic spectrum condition; family circumstances; harm or abuse; injury; learning disability; medical conditions (chronic or acute); mental health; (including self-harming and anorexia) physical disability; physical ill health; placement disruption; poverty; profound or complex needs; sensory needs; stability; social deprivation; substance misuse.
+Any of these factors will have an impact on the development of children.